Unidata/netcdf-c/docs/nczarr.md

 intended to be a detailed chronology.
 Rather, it provides highlights that will be of interest to NCZarr users.
 In order to see exact changes, It is necessary to use the 'git diff' command.

+## 03/31/2024
+1. Document the change to V2 to using attributes to hold NCZarr metadata.

+## 01/31/2024
+1. Add description of support for Zarr version 3 as an appendix.

 ## 3/10/2023
 1. Move most of the S3 text to the cloud.md document.